 Due to the high demand we offer urgent Appointments via Zocdoc.
 Payment Due Upon Booking

 Contact us by calling our office or using our online form.
 This contact will automatically offer to schedule an Initial Intake at your earliest convenience.

 Initial Intake will be virtual meeting or phone call to answer any questions and begin to understand the needs of your family and loved one.

-Virtual meeting to conduct FREE Professional Assessment is completed, along with a Pre-Meet.
+Virtual meeting to conduct age and symptom appropriate Diagnostic Assessment is completed, along with a Pre-Meet.
 We have carefully chosen a caregiver to fit your needs and preferences.
 They answer any questions and begins to build repor.
 All paperwork is complete.

 First Initial visit will take place with chosen caregiver.
 Play will take place and relationships will begin to flourish.